kirula0626/KirulaNanayakkara/README.md

  👋 Hi there!
  </h1>

-🎓 Currently pursuing dual degrees in Cyber Security at SLIIT and Applied Science at the University of Sri Jayewardenepura, I bring a unique, dual-disciplinary perspective to the world of technology.

 💻 With hands-on experience in  Linux, web security, and Networking and Network Security.
 I'm passionate about solving complex security problems efficiently.